reactjs/react.dev/src/content/learn/writing-markup-with-jsx.md

 </ul>
 ```

-And you want to put it into your component:
+And you want to put it into your Component:

 ```js
 export default function TodoList() {